 3. Lack of control

-I often think that the time when the author has the most control over their career is at the very beginning of each new contract, when the author and agent are discussing terms and plans with the publisher.
+I often think that the period at the very beginning of each new contract is the time when the author has the most control over their career, because it’s when the author and agent are discussing terms and plans with the publisher.

-Once the contract is signed, the publisher gets to work doing what they do best, while the author edits the first book and begins writing the next.
-The other elements of publication are usually out of the author’s control.
-The budget, the publication date, the marketing and publicity campaign, the back copy describing the book, and often even the title and book cover.
-These will certainly be things the author is consulted on, but the final say ultimately lands with the publisher.
+Once the contract is signed, the publisher gets to work, doing what they do best, while the author edits the first book and begins writing the next.
+The other elements of publication are usually out of the author’s control – things like the budget, the publication date, the marketing and publicity campaign, the back copy describing the book, and often even the title and book cover.
+These will certainly be things the author is consulted on, but the final say will ultimately land with the publisher.

-Your team will want you to like your cover and the title of your book, but they will also know what will work in the industry’s current climate, and what won’t, so there is often a level of compromise on each side.
+Your team will want you to like your cover and the title of your book, but they will also know what’s going to work in the industry’s current climate and what won’t, so there is often a level of compromise on each side.

 Traditional publishing takes a lot of trust from the author, and the key element to a smooth publication is good communication between the author, their agent, and the editor, so the author knows what is happening behind the scenes, and why.